-The Bt products used to control gypsy moth during outbreaks are made from a strain known as Bacillus thuringiensis var. kurstaki HD-1, or more simply, as Btk.
-Btk has been used for gypsy moth control in the northeastern U.S. since 1961 and in Michigan since 1985.
+The Bt products used to control Lymantria dispar during outbreaks are made from a strain known as Bacillus thuringiensis var. kurstaki HD-1, or more simply, as Btk.
+Btk has been used for Lymantria dispar control in the northeastern U.S. since 1961 and in Michigan since 1985.

-The Btk formulation used for gypsy moth spray programs in Michigan is certified by the Organic Materials Review Institute (OMRI), a national nonprofit organization that approves products for organic growers, as regulated by the USDA National Organic Program.
+The Btk formulation used for Lymantria dispar spray programs in Michigan is certified by the Organic Materials Review Institute (OMRI), a national nonprofit organization that approves products for organic growers, as regulated by the USDA National Organic Program.
 Btk is commonly used by organic gardeners and farmers, as well as some conventional farmers, to control caterpillar pests of fruits and vegetables.

 Soon after caterpillars feed on leaves sprayed with Btk, they stop feeding.
 If the caterpillars consume enough Btk, they die after a few days from a combination of starvation, damage to their digestive system and bacterial growth within their bodies.